 The thyroid is a small but important organ in the human body.
-Many of us are not sure what it does, where it is or why we need to keep it healthy.
+Many of us do not understand our thyroid, what it does, where it is or why we need to keep it healthy.
 Below are some common questions asked about the thyroid.

 It is a small organ with a big job.
 It plays a vital role in your metabolism and weight management systems.

 Where is the thyroid?
 It is in the front of your neck below the Adam’s apple and a bit above the collarbone.

 What does the thyroid look like?
 This little bumpy red organ looks like a butterfly.
 Tissue in the middle connects the right and left glands.

 What makes up the thyroid?
 It has two types of thyroid cells; follicular and parafollicular.

 What exactly does this little gland do?
 The main function is to produce, store and release hormones.